Praxis-Emergent/umd-sync/README.md

   # Path to the islands manifest JSON used by the helper to inject the bundle
   # Default: Rails.root.join('public', 'islands_manifest.json')
-  # Note: helpers read ONLY from this config (no ENV fallback)
   config.manifest_path = Rails.root.join('public', 'islands_manifest.json')

   # Vendor file delivery mode (default: :external_split)